SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

 More importantly, all the previous anti-over-smoothing methods still require performing $L$ full convolutional operations for each node, where $L$ is the model depth of a GCN-based model.
 Each convolutional operation multiplies the current node feature matrix by the normalized adjacency matrix and a weight matrix.
 Let $\lambda$ be the second largest magnitude of the eigenvalues of the normalized adjacency matrix and $s$ be the maximum singular value of weight matrices.
 Theorem 2 from~\cite{oono2019graph} shows that the node feature matrix will \textit{exponentially} become over-smoothing as $L$ increases with convergence speed as $O((s\lambda)^{L})$, since usually $s\lambda < 1$.
-Although the previous methods tried to alleviate over-smoothing with various ideas, none of them got out of the curse of $(s\lambda)^L$.
+Although the previous methods try to alleviate over-smoothing with various ideas, none of them get out of the curse of $(s\lambda)^L$.
 As $L$ increases, the feature matrix still tends to degenerate due to the exponential effect of $(s\lambda)^L$.

-A straightforward idea for simultaneously alleviating over-smoothing and gradient vanishing is to combine an existing anti-over-smoothing method with Skip Connection~\cite{residual}, a well-known strategy for the gradient vanishing issue.
+A straightforward idea for simultaneously alleviating over-smoothing and gradient vanishing is to combine an existing anti-over-smoothing method with \skipconnection~\cite{residual}, a well-known strategy for the gradient vanishing issue.
 Nevertheless, although this simple combination is effective for gradient vanishing, it could not well cope with the over-smoothing issue, since $L$ full convolutions are still required.
-Previous work~\cite{oono2019graph} has also proved Skip Connection contributes little to addressing over-smoothing.
+Previous work~\cite{oono2019graph} has also proved that \skipconnection contributes little to addressing over-smoothing.